Does caffeine cause cancer? A very good question for all us coffee snobs and addicts, and and a question we might feel inclined to run away from.

 Acrylamide has been on that list since 1990.
 The suit brought in California sued large brand-name companies, including Starbucks, to require them to notify their customers of the presence of acrylamide in coffee.

-As a self-described and self-diagnosed "coffee addict", I certainly feel a strong urge to dismiss this ruling and find myself minimising the risks of continuing with my daily "addiction".
+As a self-described and self-diagnosed "coffee addict", I certainly feel a strong urge to dismiss this ruling and find myself minimizing the risks of continuing with my daily "addiction".
 Are you feeling similarly, I wonder?

 But I come back to the realization that my initial reaction was to dismiss this news.
 I have an internalized bias that any addict has towards negative news about their substance of choice.